AlpriElse/blog/src/content/blog/2025-12-27_notion_with_cursor.md

 - [Prompt Layer](https://www.promptlayer.com/)
 - [Langfuse](https://langfuse.com/docs/prompt-management/overview)

+## Caveats

+Notion has its own MCP Server with tools that cover most of the basic functionality you might want: https://developers.notion.com/docs/mcp-supported-tools.
+Depending on your use case, you might be better off connecting the Notion MCP to your regular ChatGPT / Claude account without reaching for a developer-facing product like Cursor or Claude Code.

+If you're planning to use the Notion SDK, Notion has a [rate limit of ~3 requests/second](https://developers.notion.com/reference/request-limits#rate-limits) and currently doesn't have a bulk Page Create API (see [Page Create API here](https://developers.notion.com/reference/post-page)), so you'll want to Rate Limit your API requests by using something like [ratelimit-js](https://github.com/upstash/ratelimit-js).
+For non-technical folks reading this, it's usually sufficient to prompt Cursor/Claude Code to rate limit requests without intervention.

 ## Notion Setup

 This section is on setting up Notion if you want to use the Notion SDK approach.
 If you just want to upload CSV into a Notion Database, you don't need to do this.